tiffanymonroe/wdi-remote-gizmo/unit_2/w06d02/morning_exercise/README.md

 If there are multiple values that will be coming back, we can use the jQuery `.each` method to do something to each value.

+NOTE: In order to use `.each` with cheerio, you have to use the es5 syntax for an anonymous function.

 ```
 $('ul').each(function(){
   console.log($(this).attr('id'));